oracle-livelabs/em-omc/enterprise-manager/emcc/em-devops-patching/em-devops-patching.md

     ![](../em-devops-patching/images/ansible-get-request-status.png " ")

-    Re-execute the "get_pdb_status" YAML until you see that the PDB was successfully created.
+    Re-execute the get_pdb_status.yml command until you see that the PDB was successfully created.
 STATUS should be set as RUNNING.

 5. Go back to the Oracle Enterprise Manager web console and logout from the "SYSMAN" account.
 After this, login using "CYRUS" user.
     Cyrus is a user that has access and all the required privileges to use the DBaaS "Self Service Portal".